gentoo/tatt/README.md

 # usecombis=3
 # Note that All USE-flags on and all USE-flags off will always be tested.

-# Location of a checked out CVS Gentoo tree for repoman checks and commit scripts
+# Location of Gentoo repository
-# repodir="./gentoo-x86"
+# repodir="/var/db/repos/gentoo"

 # Url where the pre-generated rindex is to be found
 # tinderbox-url="https://qa-reports.gentoo.org/output/genrdeps/rindex/"